 There are four main types of insects whose strings cause allergic reactions: bees, hornets, yellow jackets, and wasps.
 Fire ants can also produce allergic reactions, though these are less common than stings from flying insects.

 Medications can also be allergens.
 They produce an allergic reaction when your white blood cells misidentify them as a threat.
-These white blood cells then release antibodies which cause allergic symptoms.
+These white blood cells then release antibodies that cause allergic symptoms.
 Medication allergies can also result in anaphylaxis and something called Toxic Epidermal Necrolysis.
 Although these severe reactions are rare, they can happen.

 All medications can cause an allergy reaction depending on someone’s individual biochemistry.
 Yet, there are some common culprits: antibiotics (specifically penicillin and amoxicillin), sulfa antibiotics, nonsteroidal anti-inflammatory drugs (commonly called NSAIDs, including aspirin and ibuprofen), and chemotherapy medications.